Last updated on .

 Cristo Rey

-The statue was commissioned by José María Arteaga, a Jesuit priest.
-He entrusted the project to artist Gerardo Navia Carvajal, who abandoned the work after building a model.
-Italian sculptor Alideo Tazzioli Fontanini took over on the condition he could create his own design.
+The statue was commissioned by Jesuit priest José María Arteaga.
+He entrusted the project to artist Gerardo Navia Carvajal, who abandoned it after building a model.
+Italian sculptor Alideo Tazzioli Fontanini then took over, on the condition that he could create his own design.

 Cristo Rey in Cali, Colombia